chongor/chongor.github.io/README.md

 # Personal Site
-Personal Site created back in 2017.
+Personal Site created back in 2017 and can be found at www.darreny.com.

 Using ~~jade~~ pug and sass because I'm lazy.